Okker01/audioanalyzeApp/README.md

-# Audio Recorder & Preprocessor
+# Audio Recorder & Preprocessor By Okk

 A comprehensive Flutter application for professional audio recording with real-time visualization and preprocessing capabilities.